Disco 2000 (anthology): "I'm a Policeman" by Grant Morrison

-Identity - Jonathan Brook
+"Identity" by Jonathan Brook

 James, an increasingly violent and confused psychopath, stalks the streets of London.
 A vat-grown human, he has DNA from all of humanity embedded in his cells, allowing him to psychically access memories and experiences from all over the globe.
 The scientists who created him try - and fail - to stop him from mating, an action that causes reality itself to unspool.

-Vine of the Soul - Poppy Z. Brite
+"Vine of the Soul" by Poppy Z. Brite

 Zach and Trevor, an American couple, celebrate New Year's Eve in Amsterdam, culminating in drug-fuelled hallucinatory sex in a friend's home.

-Note: The story features characters from Brite's second novel, Drawing Blood.
+The story features characters from Brite's second novel, Drawing Blood.

-The Millennium Loop - Charlie Hall
+"The Millennium Loop" by Charlie Hall

 A pair of nomadic DJs hoping to make their way across Australia for the start of the new millennium find themselves stranded in the wilderness.
 Desperate, they contact an email address found on the back of a button they picked up in their travels.
 Down the line comes a voice, seemingly recorded by one of them at a time unknown, warning them not to be trapped in the "millennium loop".
 As they continue their travels, they pick up an old man who reveals the grim truth: that the world is forever caught in a loop, never leaving the second millennium, always resetting at the end of January 31.
 Hoping to eventually break free, they leave a message for their past selves and drive on into the loop.

-A Short Archeology of the Chemical Age - Doug Hawes
+"A Short Archeology of the Chemical Age" by Doug Hawes

 Counting down to midnight at a Manchester house party, a group of friends come up on MDMA in time for the new year.

-Mama Told Me Not to Come - Paul Di Filippo
+"Mama Told Me Not to Come" by Paul Di Filippo

 Loren's plan to commit suicide at a friend's house party is derailed by a meeting with the god Bacchus who gifts him with a series of magical artefacts, including a party horn that will let him leap to any shindig in the multiverse - with the warning that if anyone so transported steps too far from a party, they will explode in a miniature big bang.
 Loren then skips through the Mad Hatter's tea party from Alice in Wonderland, a Roman orgy, and a 1960s bed in, acquiring several companions along the way.
 He jettisons one of them - who is trying to kill him - at a dinosaur "party", causing an explosion that means extinction for the beasts, and the group finally end up in his friend's flat 20 years later.
 His fears that the end of the party will cause them to detonate are unfounded, however: the UK, under a new revolutionary government, is now in a state of 24/7 partying.